-Goal 6: Promote coordination efforts both within and outside the Department of Natural Resources for the purpose of expediting the funding of projects.
+Goal 6: Promote coordination efforts both within and outside the Department of Natural Resources to expedite the funding of projects.

-Department staff collaborate with other state and federal agencies to expedite project development and to make the most efficient use of available funding from each agency.
+Department staff collaborate with other state and federal agencies to make the most efficient use of available funding from each agency.
 This takes place through the Missouri Water and Wastewater Review Committee, comprised of members from the Department of Natural Resources, the Missouri Department of Economic Development Community Development Block Grant Program, and the U.S. Department of Agriculture Rural Development Program.
-These relationships assist in maximizing the environmental and public health impact of the limited available funding.
+These relationships assist in maximizing the environmental and public health impact of the limited available funding and expedite projects.

-Goal 7: Continue to implement the Department's Capacity Development Program, which implements a strategy to improve the technical, managerial, and financial (TMF) capacity of Missouri's public water systems.
+Goal 7: Continue to implement and enhance the Department's Capacity Development Program, which implements a strategy to improve the technical, managerial, and financial (TMF) capacity of Missouri's public water systems.

-The Department assists applicants on the review of their operations, financial stability, infrastructure needs, and ability to maintain or achieve compliance with Drinking Water Regulations.
+The Department assists applicants with the review of their operations, financial stability, infrastructure needs, and ability to maintain or achieve compliance with Drinking Water Regulations.

-The Public Drinking Water Branch (PDWB) uses set-aside funding to develop, update, and implement Missouri's Capacity Development Strategy, which is a comprehensive plan for assisting all public water systems with their TMF viability.
+The PDWB uses set-aside funding to develop, update, and implement Missouri's Capacity Development Strategy, which is a comprehensive plan for assisting all public water systems with their TMF viability.
 The branch evaluates the TMF capacity of new community and nontransient noncommunity systems to ensure they can provide safe and adequate drinking water over the long term.